gramps-project/gramps-web-docs/docs/Configuration.md

 `EMAIL_PORT` | SMTP server port. defaults to 465
 `EMAIL_HOST_USER` | SMTP server username
 `EMAIL_HOST_PASSWORD` | SMTP server password
 `EMAIL_USE_TLS` | Boolean, whether to use TLS for sending e-mails.
-Defaults to true.
-When using STARTTLS, set this to false and use a port different from 25.
+Defaults to `True`.
+When using STARTTLS, set this to `False` and use a port different from 25.
 `DEFAULT_FROM_EMAIL` | "From" address for automated e-mails `THUMBNAIL_CACHE_CONFIG` | Dictionary with settings for the thumbnail cache.
 See [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/) for possible settings.
 `CELERY_CONFIG` | Settings for the Celery background task queue.
 See [Celery](https://docs.celeryq.dev/en/stable/userguide/configuration.html) for possible settings.
 `REPORT_DIR` | Temporary directory where the output of running Gramps reports will be stored `EXPORT_DIR` | Temporary directory where the output of exporting the Gramps database will be stored

+!!! info
+    When using environment variables for configuration, boolean options like `EMAIL_USE_TLS` must be either the string `true` or `false` (case senitive!).

 ### Settings only for PostgreSQL backend database

 This is required if you've configured your Gramps database to work with the [PostgreSQL addon](https://gramps-project.org/wiki/index.php/Addon:PostgreSQL).